-The obvious attraction for the desman and the otters is food, but other mammals might take to the water to escape from predators, pests or extremes of temperature.
-(The elephant is now a land mammal, of course, but it enters the water to drink or bathe and it can swim across open water using its trunk as a snorkel.)
+The obvious attraction for many would be food, but other mammals might take to the water to escape from predators, pests or extremes of temperature.
+The elephant is a land mammal, but it enters the water to drink or bathe and as you have seen, it can swim across open water using its trunk as a snorkel.

-The main challenges for the desman appear to be holding its breath long enough to find and catch its food, moving about in the strong current and staying warm in the water.
-The sea otter also holds its breath while it uses webbed feet and a rudder-like tail to search for food in shallow coastal waters, and its thick fur keeps it warm enough to live in Alaskan seas.
-DA can join the otters, thanks to a snorkel (for breathing), fins (for moving about), a wetsuit (for staying warm) and a mask (for seeing in the water).
+The main challenges for a mammal moving into water would be: holding its breath long enough to find and catch its food; moving about in the strong current; and staying warm in the water.
+A good example would be the sea otter, which holds its breath while it uses webbed feet and a rudder-like tail to search for food in shallow coastal waters, its thick fur keeping it warm enough to live in Alaskan seas.